One Light Clutch

 Can I transfer the Clake One Light Clutch to other bikes?

 Yes.
-You will need our hydraulic conversion kit if fitting to a bike with a cable clutch.
 It is important to match brake fluids correctly when changing over, contact us for more details.

 I have small hands, will the Clake One Light Clutch work for me?